mkingmking/graph-coarsening/README.md

 -  `utils.py` – helpers for parsing datasets and computing route metrics.
 -  `main_quantum.py` – secondary pipeline: load data, coarsen, solve with quantum solvers and visualise.
 -  `quantum_solvers` – folder with necessary scripts to run APS and FQS.
+-`ortools_solver` - folder with necessary scripts to run ORTOOLS solver.